nextcloud/documentation/developer_manual/app/general/codingguidelines.rst

 Objects, Functions, Arrays & Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Use Pascal case for Objects, Camel case for functions and variables.
-If you set a default function/method parameter, dont use spaces
+If you set a default function/method parameter, do not use spaces.
+Do not prepend private class members with underscores.

 .. code-block:: javascript